 Voice Prompt Definition IF NEW BATTERIES, PRESS BUTTON.
-Press the Battery Reset Button located in the battery compartment after replacing the battery assembly.
+Press the Battery Reset Button located in the battery compartment after replacing ALL batteries in the device with new batteries.
 NON-RESCUE MODE.
 AED Plus device has entered the diagnostics/data communications mode.
 COMMUNICATIONS ESTABLISHED.
 IrDA Communications between the AED Plus and a personal computer or modem have been established.